santosfamilyfoundation/EnvironmentSetup/README.md

 Before proceeding, please run `sudo apt-get update` and `sudo apt-get upgrade`.
 Please verify that `python3` opens a python 3.4 interpreter.

 If this is the case, we suggest connecting to the network via ethernet (the OpenCV repo is ~1GB).
 Open a terminal and run the `dependencies_opencv.sh`.
 When this has finished, open a new terminal or execute `source ~/.bashrc`.
 Then run `mkvirtualenv SCOPE`.
+You should see that you are 'in' your virtual environment [e.g. the current line of your terminal should be prefaced with "(SCOPE)"].

-Then run `make_opencv.sh`.
+Next run `make_opencv.sh`.
 This will take a non-trivial amount of time (probably at least a half an hour).

 If this completes successfully, run `install_opencv.sh`.